jhennies/amst/README.md

 Additionally, check the potential issues specified below.

+#### Installation update

+not entirely tested though:

+    conda create --name amst-env -c conda-forge numpy tifffile scikit-image vigra pip install pyelastix
+    conda install -c conda-forge silx[full] pyopencl

+Then, for GPU support:

+    conda install -c conda-forge ocl-icd-system

+or

+    conda install -c conda-forge pocl

+For running SIFT on the CPU

+Optional:

+    conda install -c conda-forge -c cpape pybdv

+The relevant issues below seem not to persist anymore, it should work like this!

 ### Installation on linux with environment file

 Open a terminal/command line and navigate to the AMST package: